OZScarecrow/Data-Structures-implementation-in-C/README.md

 # Data Structures Implementation in C
-Yes,this is a set of basic data structures implemented in C.We wile later use these types to build a project.
+Yes,this is a set of basic data structures implemented in C.We will later use these types/structures to build a project.